 a.
 Attend conferences and workshops.

 Publishing is tough.
-The more people you know the better.
-Kind of like the who’s connected to who.
+The more people you know, the better.
+It’s kind of like the who’s connected to who.

 Like with the workshop I attended.

-The editor is allowing the attendees to send in their PB manuscripts.
-This is a HUGE deal!
-Because of the workshop, she’ll actually look at the manuscripts.
+The editor allowed the attendees to send in their PB manuscripts.
+This was a HUGE deal!
+Because of the workshop, she actually looked at the manuscripts.

 b.
 Research agents and book publishers.
 Know which ones are a good match for your book.
 Know what they publish.
 And submit to the right ones.

-Remis emphasized this with a story of a cook book manuscript someone keeps sending her.
-Even after she told the author that she only handles children’s books, the author keeps sending it back to her.
+Remis emphasized this with a story of a cookbook manuscript someone keeps sending her.
+Even after she told the author that she only handles children’s books, the author keeps sending it to her.

 c.
 Look at recently published books in the library that are similar to your niche.
 Look at the imprint for the publisher.
 That house might be a good fit.